 In addition to managing who can access the server, it is also essential to make sure that people cannot log in from unauthorized locations.
-The SSH service should be restricted to company IP ranges only.
+Therefore, the SSH service should be restricted to company IP ranges only.
 If an SSH service has to be run on public access, it is strongly recommended that the SSH access not be run in port 22 or 2222.
-This recommendation is that you should filter your logs of severe attacks, which is quite hard if you have them full of script kiddie-style probes.
+This recommendation is to filter your logs of severe attacks, which is quite complicated if you have them full of script kiddie-style probes.

 HTTP - Best Practices

 HTTP or HyperText Transfer Protocol is a text-based communication standard that runs most of today’s Internet.
 Nowadays, even database servers, such as Redis, can be accessed over HTTP, and many systems possess an HTTP-based API.
 This makes it especially important to secure HTTP servers properly.